IDMNYU/DM6193-Web-Studio-SU15/dm6193_projects.md

 <li>The most important point(s) (or the most useful or valuable thing(s) you learned) from the reading, and why.</li>
 <li>The most confusing points, and why they were confusing.</li>
 <li>How the material connects with or breaks from your prior knowledge or how it connects with your knowledge from other courses</li></ul>
-<p>For learning (your first job), an additional requirement:
-Based on the article and your own experience, create 10 commandments for success in a project-based course</p>
 </td>
 </tr>